hucancode/hucancode/src/posts/remove-sub-folders-from-the-filesystem.md

 1. Sort the folder paths by length, since the sub-folder is always longer than its parent folders.
 We will not missing any sub-folder travel from folder with shorter path to longer path
 2. Travel the folder list and check the current folder
-3. If it doesn't match any previous folder, it is a new folder.
+   a.
+If it doesn't match any previous folder, it is a new folder.
 Insert it to the Trie
-4. Else, it is a sub-folder, ignore it
+   b.
+Else, it is a sub-folder, ignore it

 ### Complexity